fixture-py/fixture/docs/source/using-dataset.rst

 But notice that the ``id`` values aren't defined in the DataSet.
 This is because the database will most likely create an ``id`` for you when you insert the row (however, if you need to specify a specific ``id`` number, you are free to do so).
-How you create a DataSet will be influenced by how the underlying data object saves data.
+How you create a :class:`DataSet <fixture.dataset.DataSet>` will be influenced by how the underlying data object saves data.

 Inheriting DataSet rows
 ~~~~~~~~~~~~~~~~~~~~~~~